SAP-samples/teched2022-DA280/exercises/4_Story_Building/README.md

-# Exercise 3 - Importing Data from DWC
+# Exercise 3 - Copy planning model and load data
 In this exercise, we will create...

 ## Exercise 1.1 Sub Exercise 1 Description